 How to export your data from Shopify and import it into Plytix

-This guide exists because you cannot export a CSV from Shopify that will be automatically consumed by the Plytix importer.
+This guide exists because you cannot export a CSV template from Shopify that will be automatically consumed by the Plytix importer.
 Plytix requires one row per product, while Shopify exports multiple rows of data per product.
-When bringing your product information from Shopify into Plytix for the first time there are a few best practices to follow.
-In this article we'll explain the easiest way to export all your data from Shopify and import it into Plytix.
+When bringing your product content from Shopify into Plytix for the first time there are a few best practices to follow.
+In this article we'll explain the easiest way to export your data from Shopify into Plytix.

 Before you start